Art Education (Grades PreK-12)

 Accredited by the National Association of Schools of Art and Design, NCATE, and the State of Ohio Department of Education Teacher Licensure Standards, the program is in compliance with guidelines from Ohio's Academic Content Standards K-12 Fine Arts and the National Art Education Association.

-Yes, your admission into the art education program is judged on a portfolio that you must submit for review.
+Your admission into the art education program is judged on a portfolio that you must submit for review.
 The purpose of the review is to assess artistic potential, to approve admission to the department, and to award departmental scholarships.
-Students who are denied admission in their initial attempt may apply a second time after successfully completing ART 190.E and 201, which may be taken concurrently.
+Students who are denied admission in their initial attempt may apply a second time after successfully completing ART 195.
 In addition, a student should have completed at least six hours of studio work with at least six additional hours of studio classes in process.

 What courses would I take?

 The art education licensure program requires courses in studio art, art history, and education.
-This program features five courses that specifically prepare you for teaching art in the classroom.
+This program features six courses that specifically prepare you for teaching art in the classroom.
 Classes are content-specific, and many have a hands-on component.
-Beginning with the first class that you take, you work with children in a school setting.

 This program also requires you to take classes within the Global Miami Plan for Liberal Education.
 Through the plan's foundation courses, you'll hone skills such as thinking critically, understanding contexts, reflecting and acting, and engaging with other learners.
 These courses are in the broad discipline areas of English composition, fine arts, humanities, social science, world cultures, natural science, formal reasoning, and in the social foundations of education.
 The principles and content of the foundation are the basis for the professional education sequence and the content specialization.

 What can I do with this major?Most graduates of the program teach art in public, private, or parochial schools, or in schools for special children.
 Others may work in fields related to education, such as museum or gallery work.